tremo123/Ogar-unlimited/src/README.md

 A fully functional open source Agar.io server implementation, written in Node.js by the big ajs development team.
 Ogar Unlimited is designed to be used with the latest Agar.io client.
 It is basically what it says in the title, Ogar, except its functionality is unlimited!

-This Modified copy was created to help those who want to open their server to the public.
-I will add more features as time goes

 ~~(Sorry but all client clones of agar.io are ILLEGAL, thus we are not making those.
 You must use `agar.io/?ip=[ip]`)~~ **We dont support them but you can use them**